-- Whisk the custard batter thoroughly to ensure that your croissant toast is coated with an evenly combined batter.
+- Whisk the custard batter thoroughly to ensure your croissant toast is coated with an evenly combined batter.

 - Dip the croissants just enough for them to absorb the batter.
 Do not let them soak.
 A rule of thumb is not to let them soak for more than 15-20 seconds, or they will be too soggy.

 - Cook your croissants in batches to prevent overcrowding the buttered skillet.
-To keep your cooked Croissant French Toast warm, turn your oven on low heat and keep them there until you are ready to serve.
+To keep your cooked Croissant French Toast warm, turn your oven on low heat and keep it there until you are ready to serve.

 - Do not use high heat when cooking these.
-After the butter has melted, you can increase it to medium heat but nothing more than that.
+After the butter has melted, you can increase it to medium heat, but nothing more than that.

 PS: We've never had Croissant French Toast leftovers.